OguzPastirmaci/oke-oracle-linux-gpu-operator/README.md

 ```

 ### Build and push the custom image
 Make sure you choose a compatible GPU driver and CUDA pair.
-More nfo [here.](https://docs.nvidia.com/deploy/cuda-compatibility/)
+More info [here.](https://docs.nvidia.com/deploy/cuda-compatibility/)

 ```